-Dermatologists, dermatology NPs and PAs, and other clinicians who co-manage patients with psoriasis and PsA, including rheumatology and general practice/internal medicine clinicians
+Dermatologists, dermatology NPs and PAs, rheumatologists, rheumatology NPs and PAs, and other clinicians who co-manage patients with psoriasis and PsA, including general practice/internal medicine clinicians.

 Upon completion of this educational activity, the participant should be able to: